Maya civilization: Merchants

-Little is known of Maya merchants, although they are depicted on Maya ceramics in elaborate noble dress.
-From this, it is known that at least some traders were members of the elite.
-During the Contact period, it is known that Maya nobility took part in long-distance trading expeditions.
+Little is known of Maya merchants, although they are depicted on Maya ceramics in elaborate noble dress, so at least some were members of the elite.
+During the Contact period, Maya nobility took part in long-distance trading expeditions.
 The majority of traders were middle class, but were largely engaged in local and regional trade rather than the prestigious long-distance trading that was the preserve of the elite.
 The travelling of merchants into dangerous foreign territory was likened to a passage through the underworld; the patron deities of merchants were two underworld gods carrying backpacks.
 When merchants travelled, they painted themselves black, like their patron gods, and went heavily armed.

 The Maya had no pack animals, so all trade goods were carried on the backs of porters when going overland; if the trade route followed a river or the coast, then goods were transported in canoes.
-A substantial Maya trading canoe was encountered off Honduras on Christopher Columbus's fourth voyage.
-It was made from a large hollowed-out tree trunk and had a palm-covered canopy.
+A substantial Maya trading canoe made from a large hollowed-out tree trunk was encountered off Honduras on Christopher Columbus's fourth voyage.
 The canoe was 2.5 m broad and was powered by 25 rowers.
-Trade goods carried included cacao, obsidian, ceramics, textiles, food and drink for the crew, and copper bells and axes.
+Trade goods carried included cacao, obsidian, ceramics, textiles, and copper bells and axes.
 Cacao was used as currency (although not exclusively), and its value was such that counterfeiting occurred by removing the flesh from the pod, and stuffing it with dirt or avocado rind.

 Marketplaces

 Marketplaces are difficult to identify archaeologically.
 However, the Spanish reported a thriving market economy when they arrived in the region.
 At some Classic period cities, archaeologists have tentatively identified formal arcade-style masonry architecture and parallel alignments of scattered stones as the permanent foundations of market stalls.
-A 2007 study analysed soils from a modern Guatemalan market and compared the results with those obtained from analysis at a proposed ancient market at Chunchucmil.
-Unusually high levels of zinc and phosphorus at both sites indicated similar food production and vegetable sales activity.
+A 2007 study compared soils from a modern Guatemalan market to a proposed ancient market at Chunchucmil; unusually high levels of zinc and phosphorus at both sites indicated similar food production and vegetable sales activity.
 The calculated density of market stalls at Chunchucmil strongly suggests that a thriving market economy already existed in the Early Classic.
 Archaeologists have tentatively identified marketplaces at an increasing number of Maya cities by means of a combination of archaeology and soil analysis.
 When the Spanish arrived, Postclassic cities in the highlands had markets in permanent plazas, with officials on hand to settle disputes, enforce rules, and collect taxes.